How I Groom My Goldendoodle: Hair cuts!

 I had a wire slicker brush, but I really don’t like it because it was really damaging to Bloo’s hair.
 It would break up knots, but then more mats would appear and it was a horrible never ending cycle.
 Her hair wasn’t as soft and the only way to reverse the damage was by cutting it all off and starting anew.
 It’s also quite prickly against her skin, so she doesn’t like it all that much either.

 I now use a very cushiony, wire pin, paddle brush, similar to this one.
 So using that brush, I locate all the big knots/mats and snip them out.
+I have an ultra-gentle slicker brush that I use as well, but it isn’t able to get to the root of the hair as well.
+I brush both in the direction of growth, and against it, working in small sections.

 Then I break out the small comb and run that through her whole body to get things as knot free as possible.

-The clippers aren’t great when it comes getting through the kinds of really dense mats that Bloo gets, and they make a loud angry sound that’s scary for both me and Bloo.
+Clippers aren’t great when it comes getting through the kinds of really dense mats that Bloo gets, and they make a loud angry sound that’s scary for both me and Bloo.
 I try my best to carefully trim out matts/knots whenever I see them.
 Yes, sometimes that means my dog has patchy fur in places.
 I always miss one spot… She had a little naked butt for a few weeks when I had to cut all the fluff off her butt because it was like one big piece of felt.

 Step 2: Body